MicrosoftDocs/xamarin-docs/docs/android/data-cloud/data-access/using-adonet.md

 that we can use to execute SQL instructions against the database.

-**Creating a Blank Database** &ndash; Call the `CreateFile` method with a valid (ie. writeable) file path.
+**Creating a Blank Database** &ndash; Call the `CreateFile` method with a valid (i.e. writeable) file path.
 You should check whether the file already exists before calling this method, otherwise a new (blank) database will be created over the top of the old one, and the data in the old file will be lost.